Preparing an I-130 Visa Petition for the Immigrating Spouse of a U.S. Permanent Resident

 Question 10: Enter the eight- or nine-digit A-number found on your U.S. permanent resident green card.

-Question 13: Leave blank, since you are not yet a citizen.
+Question 13: Leave blank, since you are not yet a U.S. citizen.

 Question 14a: The information requested here is usually on the back of the older-style green cards.
 The date of admission is on the front of the newer-style ones.
-(See the illustration below.)
 The date on the older cards usually starts with the year, so that Dec.
 3, 1998 would be 981203.
 The city is in code on the old type of card: for example, SFR is San Francisco, BUF is Buffalo, and LIN is the Service Center in Lincoln, Nebraska.
 It's not shown on the new style card; simply state where you were approved for permanent residence.
 If you adjusted status, that would be the location of the USCIS office that was handling your case.
 If you came to the U.S. with an immigrant visa, the place of admission is the U.S. city where your plane first landed.
 Class of Admission asks for the type of immigrant visa (check your visa for the code) or basis for your permanent residence (check your green card if you don’t remember).

-Part C: (Now referring to the immigrant beneficiary)
+Part C: (Now referring to the immigrating spouse)

 Question 9: If the immigrant doesn’t have a Social Security number, just write “None.”
-He or she probably wouldn’t have a Social Security number without having lived in the United States with either a work permit, a visa allowing work, or U.S. residence.
+He or she probably wouldn’t have a Social Security number without having lived in the U.S. with either a work permit, a visa allowing work, or U.S. residence.